 If you are looking for some special tricks to create a double row header in Excel, you’ve come to the right place.
 There are 3 ways to create a double row header in Excel.
 This article will discuss 3 suitable ways of creating a double row header in Excel.
 Let’s follow the complete guide to learn all of this.

-3 Ways to Create a Double Row Header in Excel
+How to Create a Double Row Header in Excel: 3 Ways